 - Side sleepers could also find a lot to love in the gentle top layer of memory foam, which cushions the shoulders and hips.

 - This bed could also work wonders for hot sleepers as all of its layers feature properties that work to dissipate body heat.

 - Budget-conscious shoppers may want to look elsewhere, as this isn’t necessarily the most affordable bed on the market.

 The BedStory combines convoluted foam with gel-infused memory foam and pocketed coils to create a highly breathable structure.

 Tuft & Needle

-Looking for a supportive mattress that also happens to sleep cool?
+Looking for a supportive mattress that also sleeps cool?
 Then the all-foam Tuft & Needle may be the one for you.
 With a simple, two-layer design, this mattress has a surprisingly firm feel that could work wonders for back sleepers looking for plenty of lift and mobility.
 Plus, a gel infusion in the top layer helps to dissipate body heat evenly throughout the structure.

-- First and foremost, I like the no-frills construction.
-This allows the design to speak for itself, resulting in a satisfyingly straightforward vibe.
+- I’m a fan of the no-frills construction!
+This allows the design to speak for itself, resulting in a nice, straightforward vibe.

-- I also think this is a solid value buy, so could be a good pick for customers working on a tight budget.
+- It’s also quite affordable, so could be a good pick for folks on a budget.

 - The bed might be a bit too firm for side sleepers, who generally like to go for a softer structure that’ll better support the shoulders and hips as they press into the structure.